 The first three core protections of the JJDPA relate to permissible methods of confinement for youth.
 The first, deinstitutionalization of status offenders (DSO) prohibits the placement of PINS youth in secure detention or correctional facilities.
-New York State maintains compliance with this protection through the statutory prohibitions in Article Seven of the Family Court Act that prohibit the pre-trial detention of PINS youth in secure detention facilities (§720) and that only permit out of home placement in private, non-secure facilities under LDSS custody (§756).
+New York State maintains compliance with this protection through the statutory prohibitions in Article Seven of the Family Court Act that prohibit the pre-trial detention of PINS youth in secure detention facilities (\$720) and that only permit out of home placement in private, non-secure facilities under LDSS custody (\$756).

 The second core protection, separation of juveniles from adult offenders, requires that juveniles who are alleged or found to have been delinquent and PINS youth are kept away from any contact with adult inmates who have been convicted of or are awaiting trial on a crime.
 Compliance with this mandate is achieved in New York State through the complete separation of juveniles from adult offenders in both short term locations for questioning juveniles and in the separate confinement facilities for juveniles both pre and post trial.
-Article three of the Family Court Act (§305.2(4)(b)) provides that youth suspected on an act of delinquency only be questioned by police in either a facility approved by the Office of Court Administration as a location suitable for the questioning juveniles must be separate from areas accessible to adult detainees.
-These protections facilitate the separation of juveniles can only be confined in juvenile detention facilities licensed and regulated by OCFS, in OCFS operated facilities, or in private, not for profit facilities licensed by OCFS to house youth.
+Article three of the Family Court Act (§305.2(4)(b)) provides that youth suspected on an act of delinquency only be questioned by police in either a facility approved by the Office of Court Administration as a location suitable for the questioning of juveniles or in the child's home.
+By Court Rule (§205.20 (c)), any room approved for questioning juveniles must be separate from areas accessible to adult detainees.
+These protections facilitate the separation of juveniles accused of crimes from adult detainees.
+In addition, under the provisions of the Family Court Act, juveniles can only be confined in juvenile detention facilities licensed and regulated by OCFS, in OCFS operated facilities, or in private, not for profit facilities licensed by OCFS to house youth.
 All of these locations are explicitly for housing youth and do not include an adult offender population, thereby facilitating the separation of juveniles and adult offenders.